A new series of lectures of Chinese Medicine from the roots exploring Classical Pathology

 Who is this course for?

-This course is suitable for practitioners wishing to deepen their understanding, for students looking for a Chinese classical foundation (after a least one year in school and a knowledge of the basis of Chinese Medicine), and for anyone interested in the way in which life is organised in the body, according to classical Chinese Medicine.
+This course is suitable for practitioners wishing to deepen their understanding, for students looking for a Chinese classical foundation (after a least one year of study and a knowledge of the basis of Chinese Medicine), and for anyone interested in the way in which life is organised in the body, according to classical Chinese Medicine.

 Elisabeth Rochat De La Vallée